“There's a destiny in those two, but let’s test the extent of their fortune.”

 Jace looked back up to the ridge, to the army that still appeared to be there.

-“At which point it was only a matter of time before we came to tonight's culmination.
-Rendering the plan …” He paused again, leaving the space open as he had earlier.
+"Well ... doing what you did in Sandia was more involved than you think, but yes.
+For the most part.
+At which point it was only a matter of time before we came to tonight's culmination.
+Rendering the plan ..."
+Artemus paused again, leaving the space open as he had earlier.

 "Temporary," Jace said, nodding to himself.